PhilippHumer/neovim/README.md

+# Disclaimer
+**This repo was forke from the NvChad repo and is my personal neovim configuration** **The config is far from being good, but a good starting point.**

+# NvChad Readme:
 **This repo is supposed to used as config by NvChad users!**

 - The main nvchad repo (NvChad/NvChad) is used as a plugin by this repo.